derat/soundalike/README.md

 [![Build Status](https://storage.googleapis.com/derat-build-badges/94f3a3fa-5be1-4aee-883b-7907fb50a7fa.svg)](https://storage.googleapis.com/derat-build-badges/94f3a3fa-5be1-4aee-883b-7907fb50a7fa.html)

-`soundalike` is a Go command-line program that tries to find similar audio files by comparing acoustic fingerprints.
+`soundalike` is a command-line program that tries to find similar audio files by comparing acoustic fingerprints.
 Its main focus is identifying duplicate songs in music collections.

 Fingerprints are generated using the `fpcalc` utility from the [Chromaprint] library (which does basically all of the heavy lifting).
 No network requests